zhaohuabing/hugo_blog/content/top/about.md

 Throughout his career, he has built a number of large-scale, cross-country software systems, most of them are still running in production.

-He loves open source and has been contributing to various open source projects, he is a member of Istio¹,  a PTL of ONAP²,  the author of Hugo clean-white theme³.
+He loves open source and has been contributing to various open source projects, he is a member of Istio¹,  previous PTL of ONAP²,  the author of the Hugo clean-white theme³ and the open source project Aeraki⁴.

 He also has strong interests in various technical topics such as Cloud Native, Artificial Intelligence, Cryptocurrencies, Smart Home, etc. He love sharing his ideas about these things in his blog.